lrnz93/Excel-lezer/README.md

-# Excel-lezer
+# Excel-reader
-Excel document lezen voor Marchano
+This python programm reads Microsoft Excel files and combines data for analytics